henkmollema/Dommel/README.md

 One of the things I got stuck with using Dapper.Contrib, was mapping of column names.
 For Dapper, I solved this by creating [Dapper.FluentMap](https://github.com/HenkMollema/Dapper-FluentMap), but this doesn't work for Dapper.Contrib.

-### To-do
-* Improve documentation in readme.
-* Add functionality to customize column name mapping of POCO properties.

 ### Donwload
 NuGet package comming soon.